DataDog/datadog-agent/docs/public/components/testing.md

     }
     ```

-For our example we had to perform a type cast operation, because the `started` field is private.
-Dependeding our your component you might not have to do that.
+For this example, a type cast operation had to be performed because the `started` field is private.
+Depending on the component, this may not be necessary.